spiffcode/hostile-takeover/server/README.txt

 for how to run the game server and leaderboard server locally, for testing
 purposes:

+0. If you're compiling from Ubuntu 14.04 64 bit with gcc 4.8, you'll need to install a few 32 bit libraries.
+This list might not be inclusive:

+   sudo apt-get install libc6-dev:i386 sudo apt-get install libstdc++-4.8-dev:i386 sudo apt-get install gcc-multilib g++-multilib

 1. From the server directory:

    # For release